IDI-Systems/acre2/docs/index.md

 The `permalink` value should be the same as your filename and include the ".html" file extension.

-For more detail, see [Pages][mydoc_pages].
+For more detail, see [Pages][acre2_pages].

 ## Where to store your documentation topics

 You can store your files for each product inside subfolders following the pattern shown in the theme.
 For example, product1, product2, etc, can be stored in their own subfolders inside the \_pages directory.
 Inside \_pages, you can store your topics inside sub-subfolders or sub-sub-folders to your heart's content.
 When Jekyll builds your site, it will pull the topics into the root directory and use the permalink for the URL.

-Note that product1, product2, and mydoc are all just sample content to demonstrate how to add multiple products into the theme.
+Note that product1, product2, and acre2 are all just sample content to demonstrate how to add multiple products into the theme.
 You can freely delete that content.

-For more information, see [Pages][mydoc_pages] and [Posts][mydoc_posts].
+For more information, see [Pages][acre2_pages] and [Posts][acre2_posts].

 ## Configure the top navigation